vqlion/Routers-configuration-project/intent_files/README.md

 ```

  - ```router_number``` is the id of the router.
 It is arbitrary, but all routers must have different positive ids, and the id of a router must be consistent between the intent file and the architecture file
+ - ```telnet_port``` is the port on which the telnet connection must occur.
+It is optional, but the telnet configuration won't work if it's not given
  - ```cost_parameters``` is a list of the costs intents for OSPF optimization.
 It is optional
     - ```cost``` is the desired cost
     - ```interface``` is the name of the interface that will see its cost modified